alezeng/alezeng.github.io/_posts/2021-09-06-data-collector-framework.markdown

 ---
 layout: post
-title:  "Routing job framework"
+title:  "Data Collector Framework"
 date:   2021-09-06 08:44:09 -0700
 categories: automation
 ---
-Frequently we need to run some routing job on databases, either gather some ad-hoc information or made some changes.
+Frequently we need to run some data collector jobs, either gather some ad-hoc information.
 Sometimes we may also want to run it as a job for a while.

 # Requirement analysis
 In general, there're 3 steps: